act-rules/act-rules.github.io/_rules/important-letter-spacing-wide-enough-24afc2.md

 ## Expectation

 For each test target, the [computed][] value of its `letter-spacing` property is at least 0.12 times the [computed][] value of its `font-size` property.

-Where the `letter-spacing` and `font-size` properties of a text node means the ones of its parent.

 ## Assumptions